House of D: Synopsis

-Tommy becomes friends with Lady, a woman incarcerated in the New York Women's House of Detention.
-As well, Tommy experiences his first taste of love.
-However, when Tommy's mother dies by overdosing on sedatives, Lady helps him to realize that he should leave New York to live life anew.
+Tommy befriends Lady, a woman incarcerated in the New York Women's House of Detention.
+Tommy experiences his first taste of love.
+When Tommy's mother dies by overdosing on sedatives, Lady helps him to realize that he should leave New York to live life anew.
 Pappass helps Tommy purchase a plane ticket to Paris.

 Thirty years later, Tommy returns to Greenwich Village to confront his unfinished past.

 Cast

-At the time of filming David Duchovny and Tea Leoni were married in real life.
+At the time of filming, David Duchovny and Tea Leoni were married in real life.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 33 out of 100, based on 31 critics, indicating "generally unfavorable" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film one and a half out of four stars and wrote, "Yes, I take notes during the movies.
 I can't always read them, but I persist in hoping that I can.
 During a movie like House of D, I jot down words I think might be useful in the review.
 Peering now at my 3×5 cards, I read sappy, inane, cornball, shameless and, my favorite, doofusoid.
 I sigh.
 The film has not even inspired interesting adjectives, except for the one I made up myself."